samuelmurail/pdb_numpy/README.rst

 Pdb Numpy
 ==============

-`pdb_numpy` is a Python library that provides a set of functions for analyzing and manipulating data in PDB format.
-It is built on top of the NumPy library, making it fast and memory-efficient.
+`pdb_numpy`` is a Python library designed to facilitate working with PDB files in the context of structural bioinformatics.
+The library builds upon the powerful `numpy`` library to provide efficient and easy-to-use tools for reading, manipulating, and analyzing PDB files.

+The library includes a number of functions for working with PDB files, including functions for parsing PDB files and extracting relevant information, such as atomic coordinates, residue identities, and structural information.
+Additionally, pdb_numpy provides a range of functions for performing common manipulations on PDB structures, such as aligning structures, superimposing structures, and calculating RMSD values.

 * Source code repository: